The Curriculum Choice

 When a Go the Distance card is revealed, a state card is turned over as well.
 Each player looks at their five states card and chooses one that is the closest, geographically, to that state.
 The person whose state is the closest neighbor gets to add both state cards to their win pile.

-The object of the game is to collect the most state cards by correctly matching a state to what’s on the scramble card.
+The object of The Scrambled States of America Geography Game is to collect the most state cards by correctly matching a state to what’s on the scramble card.
 Do that and you’ll be declared the winner.

 Building Geography Skills